Salaries & JobsUpdated March 2026

 12 items listed · Annual figuresData verified March 2026

-The electrician salary range in La Crosse accounts for a price-competitive market where providers work harder for each customer in this market.
+The electrician salary range in La Crosse accounts for a price-competitive market where local businesses work harder for each customer in this market.
 While pay is below the national average, the local cost index of 84 means your effective purchasing power may be comparable or even better.

 Practical Advice for La Crosse